The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Simulation initial setup and parameters

 \section{Simulation initial setup and parameters}

 We conduct three simulations with different initial gas specific angular momenta.
-In each simulation, the maximum specific angular momentum of the gas is set by the characteristic specific angular momentum at the circularization radius calculated using Eqn. \ref{eq: angular_momentum}, with $R_c$ = 0, 10, or 50 $r_g$ respectively.
-For our chosen magnetic flux distribution, a magnetic field line passing through a point $(r_0,\theta_0)$, with $\Psi=\Psi_0\equiv \Psi \left(r_0,\theta_0\right)$, will cross the equatorial plane at the ``footpoint'' radius of
+In each of the simulations, a09rc0, a09rc10, and a09rc50 (Table~\ref{tab:summary}), the maximum specific angular momentum of the gas is set by the circularization radius (Equation (\ref{eq: angular_momentum})): $R_c = 0$, $10 r_g$, and $50 r_g$, respectively.
+For our chosen magnetic flux distribution, a magnetic field line passing through a point $(r,\theta)$, with the magnetic flux function given by $\Psi=\Psi \left(r,\theta\right)$, will cross the equatorial plane, $\theta = \pi/2$, at the ``footpoint'' radius,

-The initial specific angular momentum distribution is set as:
+The initial specific angular momentum distribution is set as

-where $R_{\rm{}solid}\equiv100 r_g$ and $R_{\rm fp}$ is given by Eqn. \ref{eq:footpoint}.
-Using this setup, close to the black hole, gas rotates approximately as a solid body (i.e., $u^{\phi}$ is roughly constant), so we avoid having a nonphysically high specific angular momentum.
+where $R_{\rm{}solid}\equiv100 r_g$ and $R_{\rm fp}$ is given by Equation (\ref{eq:footpoint}).
+Using this setup, close to the BH, gas rotates approximately as a solid body (i.e., $u^{\phi}$ is roughly constant), so we avoid having a nonphysically high specific angular momentum.
 Also, outside the equator, the value of $l$ is propagated along the magnetic field lines.
-We plot the initial specific angular momentum, together the the magnetic field lines, in Fig. \ref{fig:initialL}.
+We plot the initial specific angular momentum, together with the magnetic field lines, in Figure \ref{fig:initialL}.

 A few numerical and physical parameters of the simulations are listed in table \ref{tab:summary}.
-Besides various parameters discussed in the main text, we further show the value of $s$, the BH dimensionless spin-up parameter, which is defined as:
+Besides the various parameters discussed in the main text, we show the value of $s$, the BH dimensionless spin-up parameter, which is defined as